 Thrive Themes was founded in early 2013 by the ideal match: marketing expert Shane Melaugh and tech fanatic Paul McCarthy.
 But their journeys before they met were testing.

 Thrive Themes produce conversion focused themes and plugins for WordPress.
-Their aim is to provide an ‘all-in-one’ toolbox that lets you build a website and start converting visitors into subscribers and customers.
+They aim to provide an ‘all-in-one’ online business toolbox that lets you build a website and start converting visitors into subscribers and customers.

-Each theme and plugin are available to buy individually, or you can join the Thrive Membership Scheme and get access to all of their themes and plugins.
+Join the Thrive Suite and get access to all of their themes and plugins.

-In this review, we’ll see what the Thrive Membership Scheme has to offer.
+In this review, we’ll see what the Thrive Membership offering has to offer.

 So, let’s start by taking a look at the products in the all-in-one toolbox.

-There are currently seven WordPress plugins in the range:
+There are a bunch of great WordPress plugins in the range:

-- Thrive Content Builder – Create drag-and-drop layouts, add buttons and advanced content elements and much more with the visual editor.
+- Thrive Architect – Create drag-and-drop layouts, add buttons and advanced content elements and much more with the visual editor.
+Comes with 150+ landing page templates that you can use for opt-in pages, sales pages, webinar registration pages, and more.

-- Thrive Headline Optimizer – Test different headlines against each other and show only the highest performing ones.
+- Thrive Headline Optimizer – Test different headlines against each other and show only the highest performing one.

 - Thrive Ovation – Collect and display testimonials on your landing pages, sales pages and more.